dbrewster42/java-3/src/lambda_streams/README.md

 <h2>Exercise #1:</h2>

-Open the lambda.Numbers.java file.
+Open the Numbers.java file.
 This file contains a Numbers class that has the following method signatures:

 * isOdd(i)
 * isEven(i)